Online, Virtual and Classroom Courses

 • Element 11: Electricity.

 The course can take anywhere between 110-125 hours to complete, depending on your chosen learning method.
 You’ll begin by looking at different types of laws and regulations (Health and Safety at Work Act 1974 etc.) and how they apply to employees and the organisation.
-If the worst should happen and someone dies as a result of a workplace accident, the consequences for the company won't just be financial and damaged reputation.
+If the worst should happen and someone dies as a result of a workplace accident, the consequences for the company won't just be financial and a damaged reputation.

 It can also mean time in prison for anyone who has neglected their responsibilities.
 You’ll learn all about these consequences, the prosecution process and enforcement agencies as you work your way through the course.